I: Enter the tidyverse

 temp

-But again, I think it’s less intuitive than simply piping the results.
+But it’s less intuitive than simply piping the results.

 • If we do want to see step-by-step output in a piped command, you can either